lgwillmore/typemock/README.md

  - Mock attributes and properties.
  - Check/implement more complex type safety (nested objects)
  - More advanced argument matching (types, any)
- - More behaviour specifications (Programmatic responses, many responses)
+ - More behaviour specifications (Programmatic responses)
  - More verification options (amount of calls, no calls)